jpuritz/BIO_594_2023/Exercises_ProbSets/Week10/Exercise.Week10.md

   - Or specify a different location below
 ```

 Press enter and you are good to go.

-You may have to sign in again for `conda` to work.
+Now log out and log back in.
+The `conda` command should then work.

 ### Last Setup Part